agnieszka95/task/README.md

 Initialize Terraform in each region directory.
 Use terraform workspace select to choose the environment.
 Run terraform plan and terraform apply.

+Task 2 - Dockerize apps:
+1) GO app
+In summary, this code sets up a basic HTTP server that listens on port 80 that serves a simple response for any request to the root URL ("/").
+Before starting the server, it checks if a specific file (file.p12) exists in the current directory.
+If the file exists, it starts the server; otherwise, it prints an error message and terminates the program.

+1. Build the Docker image:
+Run the following command in the directory where Dockerfile and Golang application files (main.go, file.p12) are located: docker build -t my-golang-app .

+2. Run the Docker container:
+docker run -p 8080:80 -v $(pwd)/file.p12:/app/file.p12 my-golang-app

+This command will run the Docker container and map port 8080 on host to port 80 in the container.
+It also mounts the file.p12 from the host to the /app directory in the container.

+Accessing the Application:
+You can access the Golang application by navigating to http://localhost:8080 in your web browser.